Cybereason/Logout4Shell/README.md

 web servers in the world—making this a potentially catastrophic flaw.
 The Log4Shell vulnerability CVE-2021-44228 was published on 12/9/2021 and allows remote code execution on vulnerabe servers.

+While the best mitigation against these vulnerabilities is to patch log4j to ~~2.15.0~~2.16.0 and above, in Log4j version (>=2.10) this behavior can be partially mitigated (see below) by setting system property `log4j2.formatMsgNoLookups` to `true` or by removing the JndiLookup class from the classpath.

 On 12/14/2001 the Apache software foundation disclosed CVE-2021-45046 which was patched in log4j version 2.16.0.

-While the best mitigation against these vulnerabilities is to patch log4j to ~~2.15.0~~2.16.0 and above, in Log4j version (>=2.10) this behavior can be mitigated by setting system property `log4j2.formatMsgNoLookups` to `true` or by removing the JndiLookup class from the classpath.

-~~Additionally, if the server has Java runtimes >= 8u121, then by default, the settings `com.sun.jndi.rmi.object.trustURLCodebase` and `com.sun.jndi.cosnaming.object.trustURLCodebase` are set to “false”, mitigating this risk.~~ Using known techniques for exploitation of java serialization, it was shown that all versions of java are now vulnerable.
+This vulnerability showed that in certain scenarios, for example, where attackers can control a thread-context variable that gets logged, even the flag `log4j2.formatMsgNoLookups` is insufficient to mitigate log4shell.

 However, enabling these system property requires access to the vulnerable servers as well as a restart.
-The [Cybereason](https://www.cybereason.com) research team has developed the following code that _exploits_ the same vulnerability and the payload therein forces the logger to reconfigure itself with the vulnerable setting disabled - this effectively blocks any further attempt to exploit Log4Shell on this server.
-In addition, the payload also searches for all `LoggerContext` and removes the JNDI `Interpolator` preventing the abuses disclosed in CVE-2021-45046.
+The [Cybereason](https://www.cybereason.com) research team has developed the following code that _exploits_ the same vulnerability and the payload therein sets the vulnerable setting as disabled.
+The payload then searches for all `LoggerContext` and removes the JNDI `Interpolator` preventing even recursive abuses. this effectively blocks any further attempt to exploit Log4Shell on this server.

 This Proof of Concept is based on [@tangxiaofeng7](https://github.com/tangxiaofeng7)'s [tangxiaofeng7/apache-log4j-poc](https://github.com/tangxiaofeng7/apache-log4j-poc)